wbazant/markerAlignmentsPaper/paper.md

 Additionally, the efficacy of using many alignments per read in combination with clustering demonstrated by CORALE shows that to develop new metagenomics tools, it can be worthwhile to view protein sequences as a similarity-based network: naturally occuring proteins form isolated clusters of similar sequence [@smith1970natural].
 With additional theoretical work, this view could become a basis for predictions about presence of eukaryotes, potentially providing probabilistic estimates of certainty on reported results.

-\newpage

 ## Conclusion

-CORALE (for <u>C</u>lustering <u>o</u>f <u>R</u>eference <u>Al</u>ignm<u>e</u>nts) is a tool for identification of eukaryotes in shotgun metagenomic studies in which the results are not overwhelmed by false positives.
+CORALE (for \underline{C}lustering \underline{o}f \underline{R}eference \underline{Al}ignm\underline{e}nts) is a tool for identification of eukaryotes in shotgun metagenomic studies in which the results are not overwhelmed by false positives.
 While CORALE is based on the same marker gene reference as EukDetect, it does not use EukDetect's approach to filtering, most notably not including the MAPQ ≥ 30 filter which we show to have species-specific impact on results.
 Its approach, based on multiple alignments and Markov clustering, results in sensitive and accurate detection, and is capable of inferring presence of eukaryotes not included in the reference.
 We show this to be the case using simulated samples with 'novel' species, as well as data from DIABIMMUNE, a large infant gut metagenome study.
 CORALE is also successfully deployed on our MicrobiomeDB.org resource, demonstrating the appropriateness of our method for large-scale screens of metagenomic data for the purpose of detecting eukaryotes.

 \newpage